johnnycyberseed/ibm-zk/pages/COBOL variable___condition variable.md

 - a variable within a [[COBOL]] program that is comprised of [[condition-name (88)]] values.
-- analogus to the "enumeration" or "enum" type in other languages.
+- analogous to the "enumeration" or "enum" type in other languages.
 -